SkylineCommunications/dataminer-docs/develop/TOOLS/TOONuGet/Producing_NuGet.md

 ### Target Framework

 If possible, try to target .NET Standard 2.0, as this will give the most flexibility for use somewhere else.
+For more information and guidelines, refer to [Cross-platform targeting](https://learn.microsoft.com/en-us/dotnet/standard/library-guidance/cross-platform-targeting).

 If you have a dependency on .NET Framework (e.g. Skyline.DataMiner.Dev.*), you will need to target .NET Framework as well.